abdalrahman-alhmouz/reading-notes-4/401/EngineeringTopics.md

    The worst way to solve a problem is to start coding and try a solution as a first step, even if it works.
    #### The write steps are ?
    1. Understand the problem
-        try to explain it to make sure that you understane it
+        try to explain it to make sure that you understand it
    2. Plan
         ask your self the right questions to know the right steps you should walkthrough
    3. Divide